• Home

 Basic Design Tips

-The list of articles that you can make using composites is almost endless, but to name a few - boats, canoes, chess sets, showers, industrial piping, underground petrol tanks, vehicle repairs, garden ponds, replica armor.
-You name it, fibreglass can often do it.
-With a few simple tools quite large projects can be tackled
+The list of articles that you can make using composites is almost endless.
+It includes boats, canoes, chess sets, showers, industrial piping, underground petrol tanks, vehicle repairs, garden ponds, replica armor.
+With a few simple tools, quite large projects can be undertaken.

 There are a multitude of fibreglass/composite products on the market, made from a variety of methods.
-Invariably they are made in a mould, so it seems obvious that the number one consideration is that your final product must be removable from your mould.
+Invariably, they are made in a mould, so the number one consideration is that your final product must be removable from your mould.

 Picture